Close Menu

 • Additional financial products like student loan refinancing and personal loans

-M1 Finance: Customizable portfolios with no commissions
+M1 Finance: Customizable Portfolios with No Commissions

 M1 Finance offers a unique blend of automation and customization, allowing investors to create “pies” — personalized portfolios composed of stocks and ETFs.
 This approach appeals to beginners who want control over their investments but appreciate the benefits of automated rebalancing and dividend reinvestment.
 M1 Finance also provides a variety of pre-built portfolios, known as “Expert Pies,” which can serve as a great starting point for those unsure about how to allocate their investments.